-Option modules are shipped with a 50-pin square post connector and screws needed to attach the module to the MMC.
-Follow the procedure below to add an option module to the MMC.
-Procedures are the same for the MMC A-4 Servo Control, MMC A-4 Servo Control and the MMC SERCOS Control Unit.
+Option modules are shipped with a 50-pin square post connector and screws needed to attach the module to the MMC (or to another option module).
+Follow the procedure below to add an option module to the MMC (or to another option module).
+Procedures are the same for the MMC A-2 Servo Control, MMC A-4 Servo Control and the MMC SERCOS Control Unit.